finger563/cbsat/docs/_sources/design-time.txt

 ======================

-Now that we have precise network performance analysis for aggregate flows or singular flows on individual nodes of the network, we must determine how best to compose these flows and nodes together to analyze the overal system.
-The aim of this work is to allow the flows from each application to be analyzed separately from the other flows in the network, so that application developers and system integrators can derive meaningful perfomance predictions for specific applications.
+Now that we have precise network performance analysis for aggregate profiles or singular profiles on individual nodes of the network, we must determine how best to compose these profiles and nodes together to analyze the overall system.
+The aim of this work is to allow the profiles from each application to be analyzed separately from the other profiles in the network, so that application developers and system integrators can derive meaningful perfomance predictions for specific applications.
+For this goal, let us define:

-We have implemented min-plus calculus based compositional operations for the network profiles which allow us to compose and decompose systems based on functional components.
-For network flows, this means we can analyze flows individually to determine per-flow performance metrics or we can aggregate flows together to determine aggregate performance.

-The composition is priority based, with each flow receiving a unique priority.
-This priority determines the oder in which the flows are individually analyzed, with the system's remaining capacity being provided to the flow with the next highest priority.
-This is similar to the modular performance analysis provided by Real-Time Calculus.

-The basis for this priority-based interaction is the QoS management provided by many different types of networking infrastructure.
-DiffServ's DSCP provides one mechanism to implement this priority-based transmission and routing.
+| **Compositionality:**
+|   provides rules and guarantees ensuring that a component's
+|   properties will not change after system integration.
+|

+For our analysis techniques to be compositional, an application's required profile must be analyzable individually without requiring aggregation with the rest of the required profiles in the system.

+For this compositionality, we must not only define mathematical operations which allow us to aggregate and separate profiles with/from each other, but also the semantics of how these profiles are composed with one another.
+These semantics govern the relation between required profiles, specifically governing the distribution of their shared node's provided profile between each other.
+For our compositional analysis, we defined that each required profile in the system be given a unique priority, :math:`U`, with the relation that a profile :math:`P_1` has a higher priority than profile :math:`P_2` *iff* :math:`U_{P_1} < U_{P_2}`.
+Using this priority relation, we can define that a profile :math:`P_i` does not receive any capacity from its node at time :math:`t` until all other profiles with priority :math:`< U_{P_i}` have received their requested capacity from the node at :math:`t`.
+If the node does not have enough capacity at :math:`t` to service :math:`P_i`, then the data :math:`P_i` attempted to send at :math:`t` will be placed into its buffer, to be sent at a time when the node has available bandwidth for :math:`P_i`.

+This priority relation for compositional analysis is similar to the task priority used for schedulability analysis in Real-Time Calculus, mentioned in :ref:`rtc`.
+Similarly to RTC, this priority relation and compositionality allow us to capture the effects independent profiles have on each other when they share the same network resources.
+Just as RTC based its priority relation and computation scheduling on a fixed-priority scheduler, our priority relation and resource allotment is based on the network Quality-of-Service (QoS) management provided by different types of networking infrastructure.
+One such mechanism for implementing this type of priority-based network resource allocation is through the use of the DiffServ Code Point (DSCP)[RFC2474_].
+The DSCP is a bit-field in all packets which have an Internet Protocol (IP) header which allows the packet to be assigned a specific class for per-hop routing behavior.
+Routers and forwarders in the network group packets according to their DSCP class and provide different service capacities to each class.
+For example, the *Expedited Forwarding* [RFC3246_] class receives strict priority queuing above all other traffic, which makes it a suitable implementation of this type of resource allocation.

+Mathematically, compositionality requires that we be able to add and subtract profiles from each other, for instance to determine the remaining service capacity of a node available for a profile :math:`P_i` after it serves all profiles with a higher priority.
+The remaining capacity, :math:`P_P'`, of the node after it services :math:`P_i` is given as:

+.. math:: P_P' = P_P - ( P_i \otimes P_P )

+Where

+* :math:`P_P` is the capacity available to profile :math:`P_i`

-We are finalizing the design and code for tests which utilize the DSCP bit(s) setting on packet flows to show that such priority-based analysis techniques are correct for these types of systems.
+We are finalizing the design and code for tests which utilize the DSCP bit(s) setting on packet profiles to show that such priority-based analysis techniques are correct for these types of systems.

 .. _delay_analysis: